nuyhkusnoom/rock_paper_scissors/README.md

 </ul>

 UPDATE: August 3, 2022
 I am getting the hang of modules now.
 At first I was super confused trying to keep track of everything and having no idea where variables are stored, but now I think I have a decent understanding.
 I re-did all the UI and now I can re-implement the game logic.
 EDIT - I got all the basic game logic done, so all I have left is to implement the AI training section.
 I'm very comfortable using modules now, and I can see why it's standard practice.
+EDIT2 - Got a lot of work done today.
+Everything looks promising.
+I think the architecture will be a simple DNN.
+The "proper" way to do this might be to use an LSTM model, but I think that's a bit too much.
+Actually, it's already too much, but I'll finish what I've started.

 UPDATE: August 2, 2022
 I think I know enough of webpack to at least make modules and stuff, so I will continue with this project.
 Hopefully nothing breaks.